University of Otago Dentistry Programme Content

 In third and fourth year the Dentist and the Patient is a major component of the curriculum.
 Here you will develop your clinical skills, initially in simulation sessions in our cutting-edge simulation laboratory, and then in patient sessions.
 You will cover a wide range of clinical dental disciplines including prosthodontics and clinical cariology, endodontics, periodontics, paediatric dentistry, orthodontics, oral medicine, oral surgery, and special needs dentistry.

-See also University of Otagouni Recommencing Student
+See also University of Otago International Student US Financial Aid

 To underpin your increasing clinical experience the Biomedical Sciences papers will cover general and oral pathology, growth and development, medicine, surgery, and therapeutics; while in The Dentist and the Community you will explore epidemiology and determinants of oral health and culture, and ethnicity and oral health.